 Robert is a Senior Lecturer in Public Law.
 He joined the School of Law as a lecturer in September 2014.
-Prior to this, Robert studied at Durham Law School, graduating with a LLB (Hons) in 2008, a MJur in 2011, and a PhD in 2014.
+Prior to this, Robert studied at Durham Law School, graduating with a LLB (Hons) in 2008, an MJur in 2011, and a PhD in 2014.
 In 2016, Robert became a Fellow of the Higher Education Academy (FHEA).

 Robert is a leading researcher in UK Public Law and his work has been published in Public Law, the Modern Law Review and the Edinburgh Law Review.
 In 2020-21, Robert completed a Scottish Parliament Academic Fellowship on Brexit Statutory Instruments.
 Robert is presently a visiting scholar at Edinburgh Law School.